Kazhuu/movelister/MANUAL.md

 * Figure out a consistent glossary for naming things inside Movelister and stick to it.
 Use the established names for Actions, Results and Modifiers in the same way all over the file to keep the data both more formal and readable.

 * It's recommended to use the game's own terminology when naming Actions.
 See if the game has its own movelist and consult it when needed.

+* It's useful to name all Results with a different letter so that it's faster to add them via data validation in Details-view.

 * Reserve Phase 0 in the Details-view for simultaneous inputs testing.